gravyboat/salt-book/en/chapter02-masterlessminion/chapter02.rst

 (http://docs.saltstack.com/ref/modules/all/salt.modules.pkg.html), and compare
-it to the pkg state documentation (http://docs.saltstack.com/ref/states/all/salt.states.pkg.html), note the differences in both the documentation, and the functionality.
+it to the pkg state documentation (http://docs.saltstack.com/ref/states/all/salt.states.pkg.html), note the differences and similarity in both the documentation, and the functionality.

-2. Review some of the example projects where Salt is used (http://docs.saltstack.com/topics/salt_projects.html), and try to see what's going on, make some notes regarding what you don't understand.
+2. Review some of the example projects where Salt is used (http://docs.saltstack.com/topics/salt_projects.html), and try to see what's going on.
+Make some notes regarding what you don't understand.

 3. Configure the masterless minion to have a secondary HTML file, and ensure that the Nginx service watches this file.
 What do you notice is problematic